roman-ojha/mvstreamer/README.md

 1. `MVstreamer`
 2. Create .env file in Root Directory
 3. Get all the environment variables which are include in .env.example
+4. Get Firebase SDK Service Account Key & Connect MongoDB
-4. Run `npm start` to run the server
+5. Run `npm start` to run the server

 ### React:
 1. `Mvstreamer/client/web`